kojinkai/js-handbook/prototypal-inheritance/README.md

 var shopping = new List();
 // List is just a function.
 Constructors in JavaScript are just plain functions with the first letter capitalised by developers as a convention.
 // shopping is an object with own property items.
 // the shopping prototype is the value of List.prototype when new List() is called.
+Note that the ES6 `class` keyword is merely syntactic sugar over the above example.
 // shopping ---> List.prototype --> Function.prototype ---> Object.prototype ---> null
 ```